nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 In the early days of Bitcoin, both the data component and the script component were incredibly simple.
 The data is usually one single public key in uncompressed form.
 The script component is similarly straightforward.
 It either involves a single operation, OP_CHECKSIG (P2PK), or a slightly longer list of operations (P2PKH), but still highly predictable.
 In those days, the addresses act ultimately as aliases for the public keys.
 They are practically one and the same.

 In this context, the aforementioned slogan makes sense.
 Whoever posseses the private keys, can deduce the public keys.
 And from the public keys, the addresses.
 So possession of the private keys means that:
-(a) You know which addresses your bitcoins are stored in, and (b) How to unlock the bitcoins, once you know the addresses.
+* You know which addresses your bitcoins are stored in, and

-===
+* How to unlock the bitcoins, once you know the addresses.

 <h2>BIP16/BIP32</h2>

-Things started to change with the introduction of more advanced scripting capabilities, beginning with [BIP16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) (P2SH).
+Things started to change with the introduction of more advanced scripting capabilities, beginning with [BIP16 (P2SH)](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki).
 With P2SH, the script component can be almost anything.
 A good example is [Peter Todd's bounties](https://bitcointalk.org/index.php?topic=293382.0) for finding cryptographic hash collisions.
 But a more typical use case for P2SH invloves multisig wallets, where funds are controlled by more than one public key.

 P2SH-enabled multisig means that addresses are no longer predictable, because the order of the public keys included matters.
 For example, a 2-of-3 P2SH multisig address could be built 6 different ways, depending on how you order the 3 public keys.
 If you don't back up the redeemScript, which contains this order, you might not even know which addresses belong to you!
 All is not lost, since you can "try out" all permutations.
 But this brute-force approach is problematic, as we shall see later on.